eternalai-org/truly-open-ai/README.md

 ## Motivation

 We're living in the age of human-AI symbiosis, but a few centralized companies currently control the future of AI.
-The intersection of crypto and AI has led to exciting new projects solving decentralized AI, but these efforts are fragmented and remain as small-scale experiments.
+The intersection of crypto and AI has led to exciting new projects solving decentralized AI, but these efforts are fragmented and most of them remain as fun weekend prototypes.

-To address this, we need to integrate these disparate components into a cohesive whole, creating a comprehensive infrastructure that lets developers build production-grade decentralized agents and large-scale decentralized swarms.
+To address this, we need to integrate these disparate components into a cohesive whole, creating a comprehensive infrastructure that lets developers build production-grade decentralized agents and eventually lead to large-scale decentralized swarms.

 ## Design Principles